Skip to main content

 Env variableDescriptionDefault

-FLYMYAI_API_KEYAPI key (used when api_key is omitted)
+FLYMYAI_API_KEYAPI key (used when api_key is omitted)-

 The client exposes four resource namespaces: